Smartlinuxcoder/sso-api/README.md

    Response will contain the username.

-Thanks to AdrianoTech for helping me.
+Thanks to AdrianoTech for playing the italian anthem in vc.